BergQuester/bergquester.github.io/_posts/2023-01-31-ideal-company.md

 # Ideal Co.
 Opportunity

 As software engineers, we view many job listings for many companies.
-I have thought for a long while that writing a fictitious job listing for my ideal company would be an excellent exercise.
+This is something I have thought about writing for several years.
+Writing a fictitious job listing for my ideal company would be an excellent exercise to give clarity to myself and as something I can point potential recruiters to.
 Just as job listings describe the perfect candidate that doesn't exist, this listing describes the ideal company with the perfect opening.

+Like life, the contents of this is subject to change as needs and desires grow.

 If the values expressed here jive pretty closely with your company's and you find [my expirence](https://www.linkedin.com/in/daniel-bergquist-41390b16/) interesting, feel free to reach out.